am1994/YaaChatty/README.md

 # Yaa Chatty ![](https://github.com/am1994/YaaChatty/blob/master/icons8-weixin-64.png) [messaging app]

 I started this project from The App Brewery's Complete Flutter Development Bootcamp by Angela yu, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/).
-It's the best course for who wants to  be a great Flutter Developer(cross-platfrom Android/Ios).
+It's the best course for who wants to  be a great Flutter Developer(cross-platform Android/Ios).

 this is the original project from The App Brewery ![flash-chat-flutter](https://github.com/londonappbrewery/flash-chat-flutter)